 The many ways to deal with overflowing text

-For a visual reference, this is usually what happens if you don't handle long words.
+This is usually what happens if you don’t handle long words properly:

-We certainly did not intend for that to happen, so here are 7 different strategies to wrap your text.
+The word overflows the container.
+We certainly did not intend for that to happen, so here are all the different ways to fix this.

 Break only if text overflows

-Most of the time, you just want your long words to wrap, the css declaration overflow-wrap: break-word will do the job.
+Most of the time, you just want your long words to wrap, the CSS property overflow-wrap: break-word will do the job.

 Break only if text overflows, and minimize width